ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

 ## Run using local Terraform Client

-For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md) Set the following values in a `terraform.tfvars` file:
+For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md).
+Set required values in a `terraform.tfvars` file.
+Here are some examples:

 ```bash
 ibmcloud_api_key      = "*******************"